 Seymour was born in Zimbabwe and enjoyed an African childhood, surrounded by a landscape that continues to haunt his waking and sleeping imagination.
 He has lived in Durham, UK, ever since arriving there as a student in 1996 to read Anthropology (he wanted to study Folklore, and it was the nearest he could get).
 After graduating, he passed through a succession of employment scenarios and got married before deciding to train as a psychiatric nurse.
 The most consistent threads, throughout his life, however, have been an awareness of Divine reality, a passion for the written and spoken word, and an over-active imagination.

-As well as writing, Seymour works for an amazing charity called Handcrafted and plays in a ceilidh band called The Scrumpy Badgers.
-His sporadically maintained website is at www.seymourjacklin.co.uk and you can tweet him on Twitter, or email him at seymour@bordersofsleep.com
+As well as writing professionally and for fun, Seymour plays in a ceilidh band called The Scrumpy Badgers.
+His sporadically maintained website is at www.seymourjacklin.co.uk and you can email him at seymour@bordersofsleep.com

 Can’t wait to see new stories!
 Is there a way we can support your efforts?
 Your podcast is by far the best in its genre, as are your stories.